20 March 2014

 As noted above, censorship is imposed by the state along with – for Islamic literature – the Muslim Board.
 Its spokesperson Ongar Omirbek told Forum 18 that "only Islamic literature from the Sunni Hanafi school can be distributed, as all other Muslim schools - including Ahmadis - are banned".
 Shia Muslims across Kazakhstan, who asked not to be named for fear of state reprisals, told Forum 18 that Shia literature cannot be found on sale.

-The Religion Law does not clearly define what religious literature and objects are, but still imposes censorship on them in both bookshops and libraries.
+The Religion Law gives a broad definition of what religious literature and objects are, and imposes censorship on them in both bookshops and libraries.
 There is confusion among officials about what is censored, what is involved and what if anything is exempt.
 Galym Shoikin of the ARA insisted to Forum 18 in November 2013 that unless a book or object is banned by a court, it is legal.
 But legal books or objects cannot be distributed without ARA censorship.
 When Forum 18 noted that this is censorship, he claimed that: "This is not censorship – it is defending the interests of our country".
 He was unable to state a legal basis for some official actions, for example stating in relation to a claim that some undefined "holy books" are exempt from censorship that "such issues are not put in law".

 One Astana shop owner, Pyotr Volkov, sought clarification from the ARA of what constitutes "religious literature", and so is subject to censorship.
 He made the enquiry after books were seized from his shop during a police raid in May 2013 and he was fined in September 2013.
 Marat Azilkhanov, a then Deputy Chair of the ARA, responded that "religious literature" is "printed and electronic publications containing religious content designated for the satisfaction of religious and other socially significant needs of the population deriving from religious postulates".
 Azilkhanov added: "To this category belongs production of a theological, theological/canonical, ritual/mystic and social/theological orientation."
 There does not appear to be a legal basis for this definition.